This post may contain affiliate links.

 If you need more reason to visit Borough Market, it’s right outside London Bridge Tube Station, you could hop off here and walk along London’s stunning South Bank all the way to the London Eye.
-There are endless attractions, dining opportunities, and street performers along with a few kids’ play opportunities and scenic views to provide you with a complete day out while you’re in town.
+There are endless attractions, dining opportunities, and street performers along with a few kids’ play opportunities and scenic views to provide you with a complete day out while you’re in London UK.

 Attractions on the South Bank include the Tate Modern, (currently of interest to bird watchers as the RSPB have set up telescopes to observe the resident peregrine falcon), the Clink Prison Museum, the London Aquarium, Drake’s Golden Hind and Shakespeare’s Globe Theatre.

-Borough Market Opening Times.
+Borough Market Opening Times

 The full market opens at 10 am Wednesday to Friday and 8 am on Saturday.
-Closing time is 5pm except of Fridays, when you can stay ’till 6.
+Closing time is 5pm except on Fridays, when you can stay ’till 6.
 At other times the market may be partially open for lunch, best to check their website for full details, the link is above.

 We think Borough Market is a must-do in London for anyone with an interest in food.
 British food has an undeserved dull reputation, something I’ve never been able to fathom.
-An Australian friend once told me that Britain doesn’t produce fresh fish, there are a lot of myths like that out there that deserve busting, check it out for yourself, it’s really quite stunning.
+An Australian friend once told me that Britain doesn’t produce fresh fish, there are a lot of myths like that out there that deserve busting, check it out for yourself, Borough really is quite stunning.